Authorized Employee Payroll Deductions

 An employer cannot cut employee wages for a theft, to make the employees pay for the amount the owner lost.
 Employers who want to discipline employees must find a different way to do it besides withholding paychecks.
 Of course, an employer may be forced to give all employees a wage cut, but cutting an individual employee's pay is discriminatory.

 The only way an employer can take money from employee pay is:

 - By Contract: In a union contract, for example, employee pay may be deducted for union dues, depending on the contract and state laws.
 The employee may have an individual employment contract which authorizes certain specific deductions.
 Employer loans to employees may also be deducted; the employee should sign a loan agreement.

 - Employee Requested Deductions: can be made at any time.
 An example might be an employer loan to an employee (a loan agreement should be signed), which the employee is paying back with payroll deductions.
 Other employee-requested deductions, to United Way, U.S. savings bonds, or union dues, should also have a signed agreement in the employee's file.

 In every case, there must be a written record in the employee's payroll file that the employee agreed to the deduction.

 What Deductions Are Prohibited

-Employers may not deduct the following from employee pay, in any circumstances:
+Employers may not deduct the following from employee pay, under any circumstances:

 - Employment taxes required to be paid by employers, such as federal unemployment tax (FUTA) or state unemployment tax